JustisGuin/About-Me/README.md

 # About-Me

 My name is Justis Guin.
-I'm a Sophomore(with credits) currently enrolled at Ball State University, working towards a bachelor's degree in Computer Science with a focus on web development.
+I'm a Sophomore currently enrolled at Ball State University, working towards a bachelor's degree in Computer Science with a focus on web development.
 I now do with time off, going to the gym, and staying active, and I also participate in the wrestling club at BSU.
 My goals for the future are to complete my bachelor's degree in 3 years and look for a job under my focus after college.

 # Hobbies

-Some of my hobbies are

 - Working out
 - Jiu-jitsu